-Holistic dentistry (biological dentistry) is an alternative method to conventional dentistry, which revolves around the assertion that the body should be treated as a whole, and any one change has the ability to impact the entire unit.
-Conventional dentistry generally deals solely with the head and neck region, with the major focus being on that of the oral cavity (teeth, gums and associated hard and soft tissues), whereas holistic dentistry deals with the unrecognized impact of oral health on the overall health on an individual.
+Holistic Dentistry also know as Biological dentistry is an alternative method to conventional dentistry, which revolves around the assertion that the body should be treated as a whole, and anyone change has the ability to impact the entire unit.
+Conventional dentistry generally deals solely with the head and neck region, with the major focus being on that of the oral cavity (teeth, gums and associated hard and soft tissues), whereas holistic dentistry deals with the unrecognized impact of oral health on the overall health of an individual.

 Rather than dealing with dental concerns and symptoms as they arise, holistic dentistry encourages a preventive approach, promoting health and wellness throughout the oral cavity, thus limiting the need for future symptomatic relief.

 According to the Holistic Dental Network, the basic principles of holistic dental health practices are as follows:

 - Proper nutrition for prevention and reversal of degenerative dental disease